स्वागत छ! Witamy! 歡迎! Herzlich willkommen!

 Maligayang pagdating! ברוכים הבאים!
 Hoan nghênh!

 Whether you’re new to South Korea, a long-termer, or Korean and curious about the great and growing international well-being trend of whole foods, plant-based eating or veganism, welcome!

 A common comment from visitors and newbies to South Korea is that it’s too hard to find animal-free food options.

 Yes, it can be more difficult than living in other countries and food cultures.
 But many things about living or travelling here are often easier than they first appear.

-The aim of this site is to help make sure veggie-centric eating and living in South Korea is easier for you.
+The aim of this site is to help make sure veggie-centric eating and living in South Korea is easy for you.

 This is a one-stop shop for all the most useful bites and chunks of tasty online information about both the whole food, plant-based diet and the vegan lifestyle in Korea.

 FAQ 1: What’s the difference between being “whole foods, plant-based,” and following “the vegan lifestyle”?!

 So, a WFPB diet and foods eaten by people following a vegan lifestyle are not necessarily the same thing at all; however, they often do overlap and intersect, to some extent at least.
-Many advocates of both groups, whether medical doctors, athletes, or activists, work hard for the health and well-being of both human and other animals alike.
+Also, importantly, many advocates of both groups, whether medical doctors, athletes, or activists, work hard for the health and well-being of both human and other animals alike.

 Mike from Mic the Vegan explains clearly and in more detail in a brief five minute video clip, here:

 But wait, there’s even more!

-Recently, a third important subset has arisen, perhaps known as the “climate vegetarian.”
-This new and important amorphous group might eat like either version of vegetarian (WFPB or vegan), but take as their primary ethical motivation the environmental impacts of industrial animal agriculture.
+Recently, a third important subset has arisen, perhaps known as the climate vegetarian.
+This newest group might eat like either version of vegetarian (WFPB or vegan), but take as their primary ethical motivation the environmental impacts of industrial animal agriculture.

 If you don’t have the time to watch a whole feature-length film, then perhaps the quickest way to gain a broad brushstrokes picture of the differences of the two earlier strands of veggie eating is to explore a couple of brief video clips, each from these exceptionally excellent YouTube channels.